marektichy/trits-core/README.md

 # Trits Core

 The trits-core npm package contains the TritsGame class which implements <a href="http://trits.win/rules" target="_blank">The Trits game rules</a>.
-This game:

 ## How to install